 Common Types of Motorcycle Accident Injuries Sustained by Riders

 Riding a motorcycle without protective helmets and other types of protective gear (such as padded jacket, eye protection) has its inherent risks of accident leading to injuries such as road rash or soft tissue damage.
 When motorcyclists are hit by a distracted driver, the outcomes range from severe to fatal injuries.

 Our law firm has advised and negotiated financial compensation for thousands of motorcyclists who suffered:

 - injuries to the lower members (legs and feet) including amputation

 - severe head injuries.

-These types of injuries require extensive treatment in hospital and, in some cases, lifelong medical care and the use of assistive devices (crutches, walker or wheelchair).
+These types of injuries require extensive treatment in hospitals and, in some cases, lifelong medical care and the use of assistive devices (crutches, walker’s or wheelchairs).
 As a consequence, the expenses related to treating the injuries caused by such traffic accidents are very high.
 At the same time, motorcycle accident victims sustain financial losses in terms of lost wages for the duration of hospitalization and recovery.

 Most Frequent Causes of Motorcycle Accidents

-- the responsible party owed them duty of care
+- the responsible party owed the duty of care

 - they breached this duty and this led to the accident